Dee68/GitTest/README.md

 # GitTest
-This is for testing the interaction of git and github
+This is for testing the interaction of git and github, using the Gitbash command line tool.